palomaviolin/react__exercise-2__harrypotter-characters/README.md

 Enter the resulting website of this repo where you can find information about your favourite characters of Harry Potter's World.
 Enjoy! http://beta.adalab.es/e-s3-evaluacion-final-palomaviolin/

+NOTE: All rights and copyright of character's information and music belongs to _The Wizarding World of Harry Potter_ ©, _Warner Bross_ ©, _J.
+K. Rowling_ and _John Williams_.

 ![](src/images/potterPokemon.gif)

 # How to use this repo